Icinga/icinga2/doc/14-features.md

 Backslashes are allowed in tag keys, tag values and field keys, however they are also escape characters when followed by a space or comma, but cannot be escaped themselves.
-As a result all trailling slashes in these fields are replaced with an underscore.
+As a result all trailing slashes in these fields are replaced with an underscore.
 This predominantly affects Windows paths e.g. `C:\` becomes `C:_`.

 The database/bucket is assumed to exist so this object will make no attempt to create it currently.